Northie/x1i/README.md

 The xeneco autoloader works by scanning all files in the xeneco framework folder and the application folder implemeting xeneco.
 From these PHP source files a manifest is created mapping fully qualified class names to full filepaths.

-If running in "DEV" mode the autoloader will generate this manifest whenever a class is requested but does not exist.
+If running in "DEV" mode the autoloader will generate this manifest whenever a class is requested but does not yet exist in the manifest.
 If the mode is not "DEV" then this manifest generation does not execute; assuming that the minifest already exists.

 A build script could trigger this manifest generation